Barhakhari/barhakhari.github.io/faq.md

 ---

 ### 3. **What is the memory flip game?**
-The memory flip game is a fun activity where kids match Nepali alphabets with related images.
+The memory flip game is a fun activity where kids/adult match Nepali alphabets with related images.
 It’s designed to reinforce learning through visual and memory-based challenges.

 ---

 ### 4. **How does the assistive mode work?**
-The assistive mode provides guidance while tracing alphabets, helping kids follow the correct path.
-In manual mode, kids can trace the alphabets freely without guidance.
+The assistive mode provides guidance while tracing alphabets, helping kids/adults follow the correct path.
+In manual mode, kids/adults can trace the alphabets freely without guidance.

 ---